yellowbirdwithme/tokenizer/README.md

 ### SearchEngine

+Search engine that performs a search agains a database specified during initialisation.

+#### simple_search

-A primitive search engine that returns positions of a given token.
+A primitive search that returns positions of a given token.

+#### multiword_search

+Performs a search of a multiword query against the database.
+Returns positions of all words of the query in a given file.

 ## Why